devscast/config-ts/README.md

 `@devscast/config` provides a batteries-included configuration loader for Node.js projects.
 It lets you:

-- Load configuration from JSON, YAML, INI, or native TypeScript modules
+- Load configuration from JSON, YAML, INI, or inline objects defined in code
 - Reference environment variables in text files with the `%env(FOO)%` syntax
 - Bootstrap environment values from `.env` files (including `.env.local`, `.env.<env>`, `.env.<env>.local`)
 - Validate the resulting configuration with a [Zod v4](https://zod.dev) schema before your app starts
-- Consume the same `env()` helper inside TypeScript configuration files for typed access to `process.env`
+- Use the typed `env()` helper throughout your app for safe access to `process.env`

 ## Installation